Microsoft 365 network connectivity overview

 Why is Microsoft 365 networking different?

 Microsoft 365 is designed for optimal performance using endpoint security and encrypted network connections, reducing the need for perimeter security enforcement.
 Microsoft 365 datacenters are located across the world and the service is designed to use various methods for connecting clients to best available service endpoints.
-Since user data and processing is distributed between many Microsoft datacenters, there is no single network endpoint to which client machines can connect.
+Since user data and processing are distributed between many Microsoft datacenters, there is no single network endpoint to which client machines can connect.
 In fact, data and services in your Microsoft 365 tenant are dynamically optimized by the Microsoft Global Network to adapt to the geographic locations from which they are accessed by end users.

 Certain common performance issues are created when Microsoft 365 traffic is subject to packet inspection and centralized egress:

-- High latency can cause extremely poor performance of video and audio streams, and slow response of data retrieval, searches, real-time collaboration, calendar free/busy information, in-product content and other services
+- High latency can cause poor performance of video and audio streams, and slow response of data retrieval, searches, real-time collaboration, calendar free/busy information, in-product content and other services

 - Egressing connections from a central location defeats the dynamic routing capabilities of the Microsoft 365 global network, adding latency and round-trip time